 Mission & Effectiveness

-A Catholic school has a special mission that sets it apart from public schools, including charter schools, and most other private schools.
+has a special mission that sets it apart from public schools, including charter schools, and most other private schools.
 In addition to supporting a complete academic curriculum, a Catholic school is a faith community that integrates religious instruction, value formation, and faith development into the academic education of the students.
 Indeed, the mission of the Catholic school is an extension of the overall evangelization mission of the Catholic Church.
 In its document, The Religious Dimension of Education in a Catholic School, the Congregation for Catholic Education states:

 The mission of the Church is to evangelize for the interior transformation and the renewal of humanity.
 The special character of the Catholic school, and the underlying reason for its existence, the reason why Catholic parents should prefer it, is precisely the quality of the religious instruction integrated into the overall education of the students.
 (Sacred Congregation for Catholic Education, 1988, No. 66)